dOpensource/dsiprouter/docs/use-cases.rst

 ======================================
 Using SIP Trunking - FusionPBX Example
 ======================================
-The following screenshot(s) shows how to configure a SIP trunk within FusionPBX for IP Authentication.
+The following screenshot(s) shows how to configure a SIP trunk within FusionPBX for IP Authenication.

 1. Log into your FusionPBX.
 2. Click Accounts --> Gateways-->Click the + sign to add a gateway/SIP Trunk.
 The only fields you will need to fill here are: